McLean: The Gold Standard in Mental Health

 Consistently ranked as a top hospital in U.S. News & World Report’s annual Best Hospitals survey, the staff at McLean recognize the importance of partnering with our patients and their families to successfully manage the conditions we treat.

 McLean clinicians and staff work together with patients to create customized treatment plans that focus on the individual’s goals, helping them learn the skills necessary to live successful, meaningful lives.

 We understand better than anyone that most individuals experience a variety of symptoms, many of which complicate a diagnosis.
-No case is too challenging for McLean.
+No case is too challenging for our multidisciplinary treatment teams.
 In fact, our clinicians specialize in caring for individuals with multiple diagnoses, such as depression, anxiety, eating disorders, and other conditions.